aws-samples/amazon-q-business-code-analysis/README.md

-# Code Analyis using Amazon Q for Business
+# Code Analyis through Pre-Processing with Amazon Q for Business

 ## Introduction
 This project demonstrates how to use Amazon Q for Business to analyze code.
 We will use the Amazon Q for Business application to pre-process a code base by first generating documentation about the code.
 We will then ingest the documentation into the Amazon Q application's index.
 This will allow us to pull more relevant information from the index when we ask questions about the code.